 It might seem annoying to have to put a stronghold on the jar when you’re done eating your olives, but it’s necessary.
 That airtight seal you create maintains the quality of the olives.
 By only loosely screwing the jar lid back on or—even worse—not doing so at all, you put your olives at risk of expiring faster.

-Also, do know that if your jar can no longer be sealed airtight for any reason, you can always move the olives to a different airtight container.
+Also, do know that if your jar can no longer be sealed airtight for any reason, you can always move the olives to a different airtight container (these are my favorite).

 Keep the Olives in Their Liquid